Biryani-Boys/oddman_game/README.md

 # oddman
+A Educational Game
-A Educational Toy for small children.
+for small children.

 ### Setup and Run the project